sumiya-kuroda/glm-hmm/README.md

 ```

 ## Getting started
 When you ssh to the HPC, you will first enter the login node.
 No computation-heavy analysis should be done on this node.
-We use Jupyter and `dask` to get the advantage of HPC ([Best Practices](https://github.com/pierreglaser/hpc-tutorial)).
-But you can also play around with it.
-Here is what I do:
+Here is what I usually do: I run a shell script that contains something like
 ```sh
 srun --job-name=jupyter -p gpu --gres=gpu:1 --mem=32G -n 4 --pty bash -l
 ```
-This will let you login to a compute node.
+This will let you login to a compute node, and this node basically become my "server node".
+I personally use VSCode, so I attach my VS code to this server node.
+You can always check the status of all the nodes you are using with `squeue -u ${swc_user_name}`.
 Then, activate the conda environment by the command below.
 (This will also load Matlab needed for some preprocessing.)
  ```sh
  module load miniconda
  module load matlab